Agreements, Terms & Conditions

 - What is the format of the Exam?

-- What are the rules for the Exam?
+- What are the rules and policies during the Exam?

 - What resources are allowed or forbidden during exams?